 This project aims to identify and create conditions for collective action against the detrimental social and environmental impacts of tourism.
 These impacts of tourism-induced economic activities are often underestimated, and while social impacts are increasingly being considered in some of the tourist hubs of the project partners’ countries (Barcelona, Dubrovnik, Salzburg, Ohrid … ) environmental impacts in particular are often not addressed.

 As this project unfolded in 2020, COVID-19 wrestled hold of Europe and devastated tourism industries across the continent.
 With the streets and beaches empty, people and governments were forced to look at the economic sustainability and the environmental impact of the sector; our project has been holding up a magnifying glass, allowing them to look more closely.

-Going forward we’ll continue to build European transnational discussion and a policy platform that strives to build community interest in transforming this sector and steering it towards low or zero carbon intensity, while keeping a specific focus on the social dimension as tourism continues to generate inequalities.
+Going forward we’ll continue to build European transnational discussions and a policy platform that strives to build community interest in transforming tourism.
+The aim is to steer this sector towards zero carbon intensity, while keeping a specific focus on the social dimension as tourism continues to generate inequalities.

 The Economic Model in Tourism Monoculture

 In this publication (EN/CAT) we analyse the sun and beach tourism model, and draw conclusions that may help us find alternatives.